 Co-op outreach instructors are experienced educators who will visit your class or program for 30-45 minutes.
 Most programs include a free snack.
-For more information or to schedule a classroom visit, contact Education & Outreach coordinator Vicky Senni at 246-2842, or email
+For more information or to schedule a classroom visit, contact our Education & Outreach coordinators Nathanael Matthiesen and Lizi Rosenberg at 246-2842, or email

 Programs are divided into 4 topics:

 Food & Farms

 Growing Bones– Students cooperatively build a life-size skeleton puzzle and learn about the role of calcium-rich foods and exercise in a growing body.

 All About Digestion– Students discover what happens when we eat while following the process food goes through in a model of the digestive system.

 Exploring Our Senses– Students learn how we use our senses by playing a matching and describing game with smells; experience how texture and taste combine on our taste buds; and try to distinguish between salty, sour, bitter and sweet tastes.

 Eating a Rainbow– Students learn the importance of eating colorful fruits and vegetables.
 They make an edible rainbow snack with a variety of foods and learn how different colors of foods help different parts of the body.

 Food Groups & Healthy Eating– Students play a matching & sorting game to learn the five food groups and how different foods provide important nutrients in our diet.
 We will combine a variety of foods for a healthy balanced snack.